paul-edwards-UF/moku-python/README.md

  ### Moku Setup

+ Installing Bonjour Libraries
+To automatically discover Moku:Lab on your network (i.e. by name or serial) you must have Bonjour installed.
+Without Bonjour, your Moku:Lab will still be accessible by IP address, you just won't be able to automatically connect by name or serial number, or find it using moku list.
+To install Bonjour:

+Windows install the <a href='https://support.apple.com/kb/DL999?locale=en_US'>Bonjour Printer Services</a>.

   - Ethernet-wire the Moku to PC or local network.
   - Update your Moku:Lab with the latest firmware by typing the following in your terminal